What is a CMS, and Why Should You Use One for Your Website?

 First, let’s talk about the “old way” of doing websites: The Static Website.

-Back in the old days, in addition to walking uphill to school barefoot (both ways), we had to create a separate HTML file for each page of a website.
+Back in the old days, besides walking uphill to school barefoot (both ways), we had to create a separate HTML file for each page of a website.
 So, for example, if you were planning to create some kind of content each week, for example, an article, you had to create a fresh HTML file, with the whole template in it, plus the HTML markup for the content itself, every time you wrote the article.
 Invariably, there was some kind of problem with it.
 Perhaps you had a > where it didn’t belong.

 It was horribly time-consuming.

-Not to mention, if you didn’t know HTML yourself, you had to hire a web designer to create the page for each and every article you wrote.
-If you had software like DreamWeaver, this process may have been a bit more manageable, as Dreamweaver allowed you to store templates, however, it was still a pain.
+Not to mention, if you didn’t know HTML yourself, you had to hire a web designer to create the page for every article you wrote.
+If you had software like DreamWeaver, this process may have been more manageable, as Dreamweaver allowed you to store templates.
+However, it was still a pain.

 Content Management Systems – A Better Way

 Enter Content Management Systems like WordPress.
 Ah, better.

-A Content Management System quite simply separates the layout of the website (the technical stuff you need a designer to help you with) from the content.
-The content is usually stored in some kind of a database like a MySQL database, which is widely available on most web hosts today.
+A Content Management System separates the layout of the website (the technical stuff you need a designer to help you with) from the content.
+They usually store the content in some kind of a database like a MySQL database, which is widely available on most web hosts today.

-With a CMS, the website owner logs into the back end of the website (the “dashboard”), clicks a button and creates the content by simply typing as if they were using MS Word.
+With a CMS, the website owner logs into the back end of the website (the “dashboard”), clicks a button and creates the content by typing as if they were using MS Word.

 Once you hit publish on your content, the CMS automatically creates a page in your website with the content inside of the template.
-With some templates and CMS options, you might be able to select different options for changing or customizing the layout for different kinds of content, but in general, with a CMS you only have to worry about creating your content.
+With some templates and CMS options, you might select different options for changing or customizing the layout for different content, but with a CMS you only have to worry about creating your content.
 The layout remains the same, consistent throughout the whole site.